-“I’m happy to continue exploring music for the rest of my life” – Michael harrison
+“I’m happy to continue exploring music for the rest of my life” – Michael Harrison

-Michael’s beginnings as a musician and composer, his musical and spiritual inspirations, discussions about his compositions, is bridge building between Western and Indian classical music, his innovative use of tunings and temperaments, his innovative approach to the piano, his work as an educator and as a musical instrument retailer, and the business and economic realities of being a professional composer.
+Michael’s beginnings as a musician and composer, his musical and spiritual inspirations, discussions about his compositions, his bridge building between Western and Indian classical music, his innovative use of tunings and temperaments, his innovative approach to the piano, his work as an educator and as a musical instrument retailer, and the business and economic realities of being a professional composer.

 Music on this episode:

-“Voice in the Desert”
+“Vision in the Desert”

 “Hayy: Revealing the Tones”

 (All music written and performed by Michael Harrison)